-Dulaine is the Programme Manager for Business analysis in Cape Town, where she lectures in Business Analysis.
-She completed her Advanced Diploma in Business Analysis in 2017 and joined the FTI family as lecturer on a full time bases in 2018.
+Dulaine is the Operations Manager for Stone Three Healthcare in Cape Town, – a software solution provider delivering precision telemedicine through AI capabilities.
+She completed her Advanced Diploma in Business Analysis in 2017 with FTI in Cape Town.

 Dulaine has a strong background in business analysis, having worked on a wide variety of projects and technologies, both from the IT side as well as the business side.
 She is also a trained change agent with a passion for developing and implementing changes in organisations.

-When she’s not lecturing, Dulaine spends time with her family and photography.
+When she’s not working, Dulaine spends time with her family.